debaleena-bhowmik/HUGMi/README.md

 The Hybrid Classifier algorithm unites the QIIME2 BLAST and sklearn-based classification methods to facilitate superior species-level taxonomic assignment.
 This classification system offers parameterization flexibility through adjustable confidence thresholds and is compatible with any 16S rRNA databases.

+### Requirements:

+To run the program create a QIIME 2 (q2) conda environment and execute the program from within that environment.
+The program is compatible for QIIME 2 amplicon distribution version 2023.9 and above.
+The given (.qza) files were created in q2 version 2024.10.

+Note - Make sure all the .qza files are generated in the same q2 version to prevent version conflict.

 ## Syntax: